 Program Components

-Foundations 101
+Foundations 101 Virtual Seminar | Every Other Wednesday, May – June, 2018

-Learn the fundamentals of good governance, investments, legal basics, grantmaking strategies, and an overview of the nonprofit sector with Foundation 101 webinar series.
+Learn the fundamentals of good governance, investments, legal basics, grantmaking strategies, and an overview of the nonprofit sector with our Foundation 101 virtual seminar.
 (LINK TO FOUNDATIONS 101 WEBPAGE).

 In-person Training Intensive | June 11–12, 2018, Washington, DC

 Together with your peers, build off the knowledge you gain in the Foundations 101 series, and learn from experts on topics such as effectiveness, equity, managing change, and envisioning the next generation’s legacy.
-During the training you will identity your learning objectives and work to create your personal action plan which will guide you and your mentor through the rest of the fellowship.
+During the training you will identify your learning objectives and work to create your personal action plan which will guide you through the rest of the fellowship.
 Plus, learn from exemplary local nonprofits, connect with local Exponent Philanthropy members and field leaders during a special reception in your honor.

-Continuing Education
+Continuing Education and Support

 The learning doesn’t end with the Training Intensive and National Conference.
 There will be two topical webinars to learn more about emerging trends in the field of philanthropy.
 We will also hold monthly “office hours” where fellows have the opportunity to ask their peers questions, receive guidance, and work through challenges together.